2022 Nissan Pathfinder Trim Levels, Configurations & Comparisons.

 For 2022, Nissan gave the Pathfinder a pretty significant makeover.
 There actually wasn't even a 2021 Pathfinder.
 When compared with the 2020 version, the new one is considerably more modern.
 Its angular nature up front is sleek and aggressive, and overall, the new model looks taller and more muscular than its predecessor.

 Compare the Pathfinder S vs SV.
 What is the difference?

 It was mentioned previously that all four trims have the same powertrain.
 They also have the same type of suspension, which relies on independent struts up front and an independent must-link rear suspension.
 Stabilizer bars and Dual Flow Path shock absorbers help to smooth things out.

-That being said, there is a difference in towing capacity between the S and the others.
-The S can tow 3,500 pounds, which is a decent amount, but the SV and higher trims can all tow 6,000 pounds.
-This is something to keep in mind if anyone plans on using the Pathfinder to tow items on a regular basis.
+With that said, there is a difference in towing capacity between the S and the others.
+The S can tow 3,500 pounds, which is a decent amount; however, the SV and higher trims can all tow 6,000 pounds.
+This is something to keep in mind if anyone plans on using the Pathfinder to tow large cargo on a regular basis.

-People will appreciate having rear privacy glass and the UV-reducing solar glass.
-Both trims have a rear spoiler as well.
+People will appreciate having privacy glass on the back as well as the UV-reducing solar glass.
+Both trims get a rear spoiler as well.
 The SV does have some additional things to appreciate.
-It has black roof rails and heated side mirrors, and it's available with a panoramic moonroof and a power liftgate.
+For example, it has black roof rails and heated side mirrors, and it's available with a panoramic moonroof and a power liftgate.